-The Aldridge Foundation sponsors seven entrepreneurial academy schools and a Studio School, with two University Technical Colleges and a second Studio School in development.
-Sir Rod Aldridge is also Chair of the National College for Digital Skills, a new FE college whose development is being supported by the Foundation.
+The Aldridge Foundation sponsors seven entrepreneurial academy schools, a Studio School and two University Technical Colleges, with another school in development.
+Sir Rod Aldridge is also Chair of Ada the National College for Digital Skills, a new FE college whose development is being supported by the Foundation.

 Sir Rod endowed the Foundation in 2006 after retiring from Capita Plc, the business he set up and which became one of this country’s most successful companies.
 The Aldridge Foundation is the operational name of The Rodney Aldridge Charitable Trust, a charity regulated by the Charity Commission for England and Wales (no 1102285).
 For more information please visit the Charity Commission website.